Layr-Labs/eigenda-proxy/README.md

 In order to disperse to the EigenDA V1 network in production, or at high throughput on testnet, please register your authentication ethereum address through [this form](https://forms.gle/3QRNTYhSMacVFNcU8).
 Your EigenDA authentication keypair address should not be associated with any funds anywhere.
 For EigenDA V2, please see our [payments](https://docs.eigenda.xyz/releases/payments) doc.

-> Note: Proxy only supports using a single authn (v1) or payment (v2) key.
-We recommend running a single instance of the Proxy per Rollup.
+> Note: Proxy only supports using a single authorization (v1) or payment (v2) key.
+For RaaS providers, we discourage sharing keys between rollups, and thus recommend running a single instance of the Proxy per Rollup.

 #### Ethereum Node